 In the side valleys surrounding Ghunsa numerous small family dwellings exist and it is estimated there are 120-160 children in the alpine areas.
 Many of these children live a number of days or hours walk from the Ghunsa School and are unable to attend school.

-Another issue in the immediate area is schools of unsustainable size, for example the village of Gybla is not of sufficient size to (5 students) to support a quality education.
+Another issue in the immediate area is schools of unsustainable size, for example the village of Gybla is not of sufficient size (only 5 students) to support a quality education.
 When the quality of education deteriorates the parents often withdraw their children from school and thus the few available resources are reduced further due to lack of student numbers.

-Quality of education is a real issue, which negatively impacts the parental and community for support for schools.
+The quality of education offered is a real issue, which negatively impacts the parental and community support for schools.

-This HDFA Ghunsa Village Development plan is supported by six pillars, of which education is the initial focus.
-The six pillars are:
+This HDFA Ghunsa Village Development plan focuses on 3 key areas, of which education is the initial focus.

-Infrastructure: Education infrastructure will make education available to remote students for the first time and is outlined below.
+Infrastructure: Education infrastructure has made education available to remote students for the first time as outlined above.
 We have a medium term plan to roll out Wi-Fi in the region by partnering with a Nepalese organisation that has successfully delivered this transformational change in four other areas of Nepal.
+In the meantime, the HDFA Kanchenjunga Coordinator - Mingma Dandu Sherpa has been instrumental in rallying Nepal Telecom and the local government to have a 2G phone tower installed in 2019 which is serving the people of Ghunsa, Phole and Gyabla.

 - engagement of children with the classroom